-The term "Frame" is a measurement of time, an integer division of a second, used (1) in the Timeline, (2) as a time-unit in CHOPs, (3) as a time-unit in TOPs, and (4) in movies read and created with TOPs.
+The term "Frame" is a measurement of time, an integer division of a second, used (1) in the Timeline, (2) as a time-unit in CHOPs, (3) as a time unit in movie files that are read into TOPs and written out from TOPs.

-'Frame' is sometimes also used in image processing and TOPs to refer to the image of pixels, but we refer to these as 'images' in TouchDesigner as much as possible, to avoid confusion.
+'Frame' is sometimes also used in image processing and TOPs to refer to the array of pixels in an image, but we refer to these as 'images' in TouchDesigner as much as possible to avoid confusion.

 The current frame is tied to the current time in TouchDesigner: The first frame of the timeline is frame 1, which is time 0 seconds, and at 60 frames per second, frame 61 is time 1 seconds.

-Frames per second will be the most that TouchDesigner will cook (generate its output) up to the FPS in one second.
-If you know you want to cook and render only 25 frames per second, set it to 25 in the Frames Per Second field at the bottom left of the Timeline.
+TouchDesigner will cook (generate its output) up to the FPS in one second.
+If you know you want to cook and render only 25 frames per second, set FPS to 25.
 (NOTE: It is suggested you do this at the start of your project though it is not necessary.)

 On the other hand, you can lock some things to the timeline using

 me.time.seconds expression in a parameter set to use index to drive it.

 With frames per second set to 60, the frame step is 1/60 second.
 Because TouchDesigner will not always be able to render in realtime, when it is playing forward in realtime, it will skip frames to keep up, but CHOPs that are Time Sliced will internally compute in-between frames as best it can.

 Although it may skip frames, you can be assured that after 4 seconds playing in realtime, it has stepped forward by 240 frames.

 Frames in CHOPsedit